 The library is looking for teens interested in joining our new Teen Advisory Group (TAG).
 TAG volunteers will create and plan teen programs, suggest titles that the library might purchase, and market the library using social media, artwork, and the library’s website.

 The library is looking for teens with leadership, organizational, and creative skills.
-TAG members must be reliable and available to meet one Wednesday evening of every month from September 2012 to May 2013.
+TAG members must be reliable and available to meet once a month from February to May 2016.
 TAG membership qualifies as community service and would benefit any college or job application.

 For more information, please call the Teen Services Desk at 714-288-2418.